-This table displays the structure needed for asking questions with the verb to be.
-As you can see on your card, you need to invert the pronouns (I, you, he, etc.) and the verb to be (am, is, are).
+This table shows you the structure you need for asking questions with the verb to be.
+As you can see in your card, you need to swap the pronouns , I, you, he, etc., and the verb to be, am, is, are.

 Is Ryan Canadian?

 Yes, I’m starving / No, I’m OK.

 Why are you sad?
 My cat isn’t eating.
 There’s something wrong with him.